School Science Lessons

 Dried herb is sold as chrysanthemum flowers

-Dried herb sold as Chrysanthemum flowers
+Dried herb is sold as aerials, Mudbrick Herb Cottage.

 Coco plum, (Chrysobalanus icaco), (variety 'Icaco Plum'), shrub, paradise plum, icaco, evergreen, slow growing, fruit, smooth, white or purple, cotton-like pulp, used fresh jellies, preserves, propagation from seeds, grown as an ornamental, South Florida, West Indies, Chrysobalanaceae